 Nursing Program Admissions

-The application cycle is currently closed.
-Nursing Program applications were accepted April 3 - June 1.
+The Fall 2024 Traditional (Daytime) Nursing Program application cycle is currently closed.
+Applications will be accepted April 1 - June 3, 2024.

 Getting Started at SPSCC